 The Art Institutes Shutting Down 15 Locations

-Education Management Corp., operator of The Art Institutes schools, is shutting down 15 of The Art Institutes locations.
-The Illinois Institute of Art-Tinley Park isn’t accepting any new students, and will remain open for two years so the 225 students currently enrolled can complete their studies.
+Education Management Corp., the operator of The Art Institute schools, is shutting down 15 of The Art Institute locations that’s why loan forgiveness is available.
+The Illinois Institute of Art-Tinley Park isn’t accepting any new students and will remain open for two years so the 225 students currently enrolled can complete their studies.

 The 15 campuses slated to shut down are Atlanta (Decatur), Fort Worth, Houston (North), Jacksonville, Kansas City, Michigan (Troy), New England, New York City, Cincinnati, Salt Lake City, Silicon Valley, Tinley Park, Washington (Dulles), Wisconsin and York.
 36 locations will remain operational.